moka-guys/SNP_array_transition_211220/overlap_map_bed_generator/README.md

 options:
-  -h, --help            show this help message and exit -N NUM_PROBES, --num_probes NUM_PROBES
+  -h, --help            show this help message and exit

-                        Number of probes away from the nearest coding region that we do not want to be masked.
-E.g. if a value of 51 is input, the BED output will contain all probes fom the 52nd probe and higher away from the nearest coding region
+  -N NUM_PROBES, --num_probes NUM_PROBES  Number of probes away from the nearest coding
+                                          region that we do not want to be masked.
+E.g. if a value of 50 is input, the BED output will contain all probes fom the 51st probe and higher away from the nearest coding region

-  -O OUTDIR, --outdir OUTDIR
+  -O OUTDIR, --outdir OUTDIR              Directory to output created files to

-                        Directory to output created files to -G GENES_AED, --genes_aed GENES_AED
+  -G GENES_AED, --genes_aed GENES_AED     Genes.aed file containing a curated list o
-                        Genes.aed file containing a curated list of genes and their coordinates which specifies whether the genes are coding or non-coding.
-This is used to identify which probes require masking -P PROBES_BED, --probes_bed PROBES_BED
+                                          genes and their coordinates which specifies whether the genes are coding or non-coding.
+This is used to identify which probes require masking

-                        BED file containing all probe names and coordinates
+  -P PROBES_BED, --probes_bed PROBES_BED  BED file containing all probe names and
+                                          coordinates
 ```